Skip to content

 Permissions⚓︎

-Permissions are handled by Web2py's authentication mechanism which is specialised to Vidjil's characteristics through the VidjilAuth class.
+Permissions are handled by Web2py's authentication mechanism which is specialized to Vidjil's characteristics through the VidjilAuth class.

 Login⚓︎